Pope Pius X: Early life and ministry

 On 18 September 1858, Sarto was ordained a priest by Giovanni Antonio Farina, Bishop of Treviso (later canonized), and became a chaplain at Tombolo.
 While there, Sarto expanded his knowledge of theology, studying Thomas Aquinas and canon law, while carrying out most of the functions of the sickly parish priest Constantini.
 Often, Sarto sought to improve his sermons by the advice of Constantini, who referred to one of his earliest as "rubbish".
-In Tombolo, Sarto's reputation for holiness grew so much that some of the people call him "Don Santo".
+In Tombolo, Sarto's reputation for holiness grew so much that some of the people call him "Don Sarto".

-In 1867, he was named archpriest of Salzano.
+In 1867, Sarto was named archpriest of Salzano.
 He restored the local church and expanded the hospital, the funds coming from his own begging, wealth and labour.
 He won the people's affection when he worked to assist the sick during the cholera outbreak of the early 1870s.
 He was appointed a canon of the cathedral and chancellor of the Diocese of Treviso, also acting as spiritual director and rector of the Treviso seminary and examiner of the clergy.
 As chancellor he made it possible for public school students to receive religious instruction.
 As a priest and later bishop, he often struggled to bring religious instruction to rural and urban youth who could not attend Catholic schools.
 At one stage, a large stack of hay caught fire near a cottage, and when Sarto arrived he addressed the frantic people, "Don't be afraid, the fire will be put out and your house will be saved!"
 At that moment, the flames turned in the other direction, sparing the cottage.
 Despite his many duties, Sarto often made time for an evening walk with children preparing for their First Communion.